apache/flink-connector-jdbc/docs/content/docs/connectors/datastream/jdbc.md

 ### JDBC execution options

-The SQL DML statements are executed in batches, which can optionally be configured with the following instance (see also {{< javadoc name="JdbcExecutionOptions javadoc" file="org/apache/flink/connector/jdbc/JdbcExecutionOptions.html" >}})
+The SQL DML statements are executed in batches, which can optionally be configured with the following instance:

 {{< tabs "4ab65f13-607a-411a-8d24-e709f512ed6k" >}}
 {{< tab "Java" >}}